 Wellness and customization

-The project is centred on five guiding ideas, based on the statement that the quality of work environments favours higher and better productivity: Integration, between the Italian and Japanese cultures.
-The first being celebrated worldwide for the quality and beauty of its design, the second characterized in architecture by the concept of space Flexibility; Wellness, for the employees and the guests; Innovation, taking advantage of the latest cutting-edge technologies; Finally, Customization: adapting spaces and furnishings to specific needs.
+The design is centred on five guiding ideas, based on the statement that the quality of work environments favours higher and better productivity: Integration, between the Italian and Japanese cultures.
+The first being celebrated worldwide for the quality and beauty of its design, the second characterized in architecture by the concept of space Flexibility; Wellness for the employees and the guests; Innovation, taking advantage of the latest cutting-edge technologies; Finally, Customization: adapting spaces and furnishings to specific needs.
 For each of these guiding ideas, specific design choices were made, together with a selection of furniture mainly made in Italy.

-The flexibility of the environment allows using the same space to host different functions, such as work, meetings, presentations and social interaction.
+The Flexibility of the environment allows using the same space to host different functions, such as work, meetings, presentations and social interaction.
 The concept of Activity Based Working (ABW) – people perform various activities in different work settings – has been fully implemented in this project.
-The same space can be used to host different functions and events by using two different systems.
+The same space can be used to host diverse functions and events by using two systems.
 The first is the Paper Softwall, a movable lightweight partition made of honeycomb paper by the Canadian company Molo Design.
 The second is I-Mesh, an innovative fibreglass mesh made in Italy, used to define functional areas.
 This solution is inspired by the traditional Japanese house, where the so-called Ranma was adopted as an ideal separation between the different environments.
-The flexibility of the furniture is entrusted to the modularity of tables and chairs – produced by Italian brands such as Arper, Magis and Vitra – as well as the new modular soft seating system TESS by WO-P Design.
+The flexibility of the furniture is entrusted to the modularity of tables and chairs – produced by Italian brands such as Arper, Magis and Vitra – and the new modular soft seating system TESS by WO-P Design.
 Furthermore, to promote communication between employees, the office is furnished with several fixed and portable magnetic boards.

 Brands and products